Sudan's army and RSF are doing battle, leaving dozens of civilians dead

 KHARTOUM, Sudan — The Sudanese military and a powerful paramilitary group battled for control of the chaos-stricken nation for a second day Sunday, signaling they were unwilling to end hostilities despite mounting diplomatic pressure to cease fire.

-The clashes capped months of heightened tensions between the military and its partner-turned-rival, the Rapid Support Forces group.
+The clashes capped months of heightened tensions between the military and its partner-turned-rival, the Rapid Support Forces.
 Those tensions had delayed a deal with political parties to get the country back to its short-lived transition to democracy, which was derailed by an October 2021 military coup.

-Heavy fighting raged early Sunday morning in the capital of Khartoum and the adjoining city of Omdurman, There were fierce clashes around the military headquarters, Khartoum International Airport and state television headquarters, said Tahani Abass, a prominent rights advocate.
+In Khartoum and Omdurman, fighting was reported around the military headquarters, Khartoum International Airport and state television headquarters.
+A senior military official said RSF fighters clashed with troops at military headquarters early Sunday and that a fire broke out at a facility for ground troops.

-"The battles have not stopped," she said from her family home close to the military headquarters.
+"The battles have not stopped," said prominent rights advocate Tahani Abass who lives near the military headquarters.
 "They are shooting against each other in the streets.
 It's an all-out war in residential areas."

 Abass said her family spent the night huddling on the ground floor of their home.
 "No one was able to sleep and the kids were crying and screaming with every explosion," she said.
 Sounds of gunfire were heard while she was speaking to The Associated Press.